 Child's Pose (Balasana)

 Yoga classes often begin with Balasana, which offers a gentle stretch to your hips and shoulders.
 Sit back on your heels, and fold forward until your forehead or chin touches the floor, extending your arms in front of you.
-Researchers at Harvard's Medical School found child’s pose to provide a “sense of calm and stability.”
+Researchers at Harvard's Medical School found the child’s pose to provide a “sense of calm and stability.”

 This classic balancing posture will encourage focus and redirect anxious energy.
 Begin standing, slowly concentrate on shifting your weight to one foot, and raise the other leg.
-Tuck the sole of the lifted foot on the calf, knee, or inner thigh of the rooted leg and bring your palms together to help with stability.
+Tuck the sole of the lifted foot on the calf, knee, or inner thigh of the rooted leg, and bring your palms together to help with stability.
 “Focusing your gaze on a point in front of you can make a big difference to your balance, but don’t worry about a wobble, it happens to everyone,” explains Audrey J. Drysdale, a health writer at Academized and Paper Fellows.

 Standing Forward Fold (Uttanasana)